 It’s as if not as much care was taken to make that journey as exciting or engaging as what goes into the filming of her death.
 It’s sort of fun for film fans to pick out the real films they’re talking about her starring in and stuff like that (which they changed the titles for in this movie), but it plays as a very standard sort of rags to riches story.

 So that part is rather average, it’s not terrible or anything but just average.
-However, everything becomes elevated by Roberts performance and Snider trying to latch onto Stratten’s rise.
+However, everything becomes elevated by Roberts performance as his Snider tries to latch onto Stratten’s rise.
 Roberts is always a presence throughout the movie, even when he’s off-screen.

 While we’re seeing Stratten being interviewed or being offered film roles, it all feels somewhat flat and all the while those portions are happening I’m waiting to see how Snider is going to react to it, how his short temper is going to erupt and what will he do.
 His reactions and jealous behavior to all the attention she’s getting is what’s really riveting.

 Roberts really holds it all together and makes the movie worth watching.
-He’s what makes Star 80 so special.
+He’s what makes Star 80 so special and disturbing.